 Teacher certification in Iowa is overseen by the Iowa Board of Educational Examiners.
 The traditional pathway is outlined below for those who want to learn how to become a teacher in Iowa.

 How to Become a Teacher in Iowa

-There are three types of Iowa teacher certification: Initial, Standard and Master Educator.
-The Initial certificate is valid for two years.
-Once the two years of successful teaching are accomplished (based upon local evaluations), teachers may apply for a Standard License which is valid for five years.
+The Initial Certificate is valid for two years and is issued to new teachers who meet the state’s basic requirements.
+Once two years (in a public school setting) to three years (in a private school setting) of successful teaching are accomplished, based upon local evaluations, teachers may apply for a Standard License which is valid for five years.
 Both Initial and Standard certificates may be renewed.
-Teachers may also earn a Master Educator License by successfully completing five years of teaching and earning a master’s degree in the appropriate endorsement area.
+Teachers may also earn a Master Educator License, which is valid for five years, by successfully completing five years of teaching and earning a master’s degree in the appropriate endorsement area.

 - I want to be a teacher in Iowa, but don’t have a degree: Earn an Education Degree

 - I want to be a teacher and have a degree, but not in education: Learn about Iowa’s Alternative Certification Process and Programs

 - I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs, Education Specialist Programs, or Doctorate Education Programs